rmulcahy8/AutoReel/README.md

 - Wire up the "Generate Script" button to your backend.
 - Feed the output panel with generated script text.
 - Expand the UI with voice, video, and upload workflows as automation features mature.

+## Add B-roll preview clips

+Place `.mp4` files inside `assets/broll/` and list them in `assets/broll/manifest.json`.
+The UI loads that manifest at runtime and cycles through the clips to match the length of each generated voiceover, giving you a quick way to visualize how the narration pairs with your stock footage.
+If you open `index.html` directly from disk (using a `file://` URL) and the manifest can't be fetched, scroll to the **B-Roll Library** section in the UI and add clips with the built-in file picker.
+Those selections stay available until you refresh the page, making it easy to test without running a local server.